SoslanGM/Vulkan_AsyncFolderImageViewer/README.md

 - Vulkan SDK and Runtime drivers.

 How to build:
-- launch build.bat in the code directory.
+- cd into the code directory and launch build.bat.
 That's it :)

 How to use:
 - In the source.cpp, in WinMain(), type in the folder of interest.